compwiz32/PSADHealth/README.md

 These tools are here for **you**!

-Install Process:
+## How to install module:

-1 - Download Zip
+ 1. Download Zip
-2 - Unzip
+ 2. Unzip
-3 - Import Module
+ 3. Import Module
-4 - get-command -module PSADhealth
+ 4. get-command -module PSADHealth
-5 - Set-ADHelathConfig
+ 5. Set-ADHealthConfig